Call 7 days a week for free advice

 The Tudor House and Garden is Southampton’s first-ever museum, which opened to the public back in 1912.

-A great way to explore this top attraction is to go on its ‘Tour and Tea’ excursion.
-This is an accessible tour where you will follow a guide through the gardens, attic and other highlights around the house.
+A great way to explore this top attraction is to go on a tour of the museum to see all of its highlights.
+There are accessible tours available where you can follow a guide through the gardens, and other highlights around the house.

-The house and garden are accessible to visitors with mobility problems and the only area that is not accessible is the basement as steep steps are leading down to it.
-There are lifts to the upstairs areas and there are parking spaces close-by that Blue Badge holders can use.
+The house and garden are accessible to visitors with mobility problems and the only area that is not accessible is the basement, as steep steps are leading down to it.
+There are platform lifts to the upstairs areas, there are accessible toilets, and there are parking spaces close-by that Blue Badge holders can use.
+You can find out more information about the access at Tudor House and Garden here.

 New Forest Tour